 After unloading the pumpkins off the tractor and into a wheelbarrow, we loaded them into the car.
 We headed into the market to enjoy some apple cider and apple cider donuts.
 Maybe it was because we were famished, or maybe they were just that good, but the donuts were the softest pillows of sugary dough we have ever found in our search for apple cider donuts.
 Stade’s Farm and Market hit it out of the park with these beauties, and it was the perfect ending to our successful day at our new favorite pumpkin patch.

 Looking for other fall posts?
-Check out: 50 Allergy Friendly Halloween Treats and FARE’s Teal Pumpkin Project, Fun Fall Activities Across the US, Canada, and UK, and Kid Friendly Spooky Destinations in Illinois.
+Check out: 50 Allergy Friendly Halloween Treats, Best Places to See Fall Leaves in the Midwest, Fun Fall Activities Across the US, Canada, and UK, and Kid Friendly Spooky Destinations in Illinois.